kittynode/kittynode/docs/src/content/docs/contribute/architecture.md

 description: Kittynode architecture.
 ---

+> TODO: it's clear this should be higher up in the monorepo under `packages/*`.
+While you're at it, add a README.md for `docs/` or move it into `packages/*`.

 Kittynode is a command center for node operators.
 We'll start with a brief one sentence description of each package:

 - [kittynode-core](https://github.com/kittynode/kittynode/tree/main/packages/core): Core library for Kittynode written in Rust.